bids-standard/bids-specification/src/common-principles.md

 200     20.0        127.34e-1       ⌂ (UTF-8 char)    n/a
 ```

+!!! warning "TSV example formatting"

-!!! warning "The TSV examples in this document (like the one above this note) are occasionally formatted using space characters instead of tabs to improve human readability."
+    The TSV examples in this document (like the one above this note) are occasionally
+    formatted using space characters instead of tabs to improve human readability.
     Directly copying and then pasting these examples from the specification
     for use in new BIDS datasets can lead to errors and is discouraged.